FaustoRosado/AIER-alerts/PROJECT_CONTEXT.md

 ## WHEN HELPING WITH THIS PROJECT

-1. Always use the 3-tier routing system for sensitive data decisions
+1. Always use the 4-tier classification system for sensitive data decisions
 2. Remember Aegis uses llama.cpp (port 8080), not Ollama
 3. Check sensitivity before suggesting cloud services
 4. Reference Shay's `sensitive_routing.py` for PHI detection